Life Insurance with Marfan’s Syndrome (MFS).

 - And valve malformations.

-Views of this disease hasn’t changed all that much over the years with the life insurance industry which is why despite the fact that folks with Marfan’s disease are now living much longer than before, most life insurance companies (if not all) are still unwilling to provide someone with this disease with a traditional life insurance policy.
+Despite this good news views most life insurance companies (if not all) are still unwilling to provide someone with this disease with a traditional life insurance policy.

 Now at this point…